 PROGRAM APPLICATION, ELIGIBILITY, AND APPROVAL

-Programs must be developed in collaboration with Global Learning staff and must be submitted to Global Education Committee for review and approval.
+Programs must be developed in collaboration with Global Learning (GL) staff and must be submitted to the Global Education Committee (GEC) for review and approval.
 The committee evaluates and approves programs consistent with strategic directions of the College and policy actions of Faculty Senate with special attention to educational aim, safety, and affordability.
-In December, Global Learning announces the deadline for applications and communicates other developmental deadlines to faculty members upon approval by Global Education Committee.
+In December, GL announces the deadline for applications and communicates other developmental deadlines to faculty members upon approval by the GEC.

-To encourage new leaders, Global Learning offers a Leader Development Grant enabling two faculty per year to receive a one-time grant for up to $5000 to accompany a May program and learn from a veteran leader(s).
-Faculty eligible to lead a May program are welcome to apply and are expected to lead a May program within two years, contingent upon budgetary resource availability and enrollment.
+To encourage new leaders, GL offers a Leader Development Grant enabling two leaders per year to receive a one-time grant for up to $5000 to accompany an existing program and learn from a veteran leader(s).
+Eligible leaders are welcome to apply and are expected to lead a program within two years, contingent upon budgetary resource availability and enrollment.
 Grant recipients will submit a 5-page report upon completion of accompaniment.
-To encourage new programs.
-Global Learning offers an International Program Grant for up to $3000 for May program development.
+To encourage new programs, GL offers an International Program Grant for up to $3000 for program development.
 Contact the Associate Dean for Global Learning for more information regarding faculty leader and program development opportunities.